lq-manh/medication_book/README.md

 <img src="https://github.com/vanduong185/medication_book/blob/update-readme/resources/demo/IMG_1214.PNG?raw=true" width="300">

 Choose account you will use for app.
-It helps you store your data in cloud, so you can use app with many devices
+It helps you store your data in cloud, so you can use app with many devices.

 ### **2. Reminders Dashboard**

 After logging in successfully, reminders information will be displayed.

 <img src="https://github.com/vanduong185/medication_book/blob/update-readme/resources/demo/IMG_1215.PNG?raw=true" width="300">